LAStools/LAStools/bin/lasthin_README.txt

 does point thinning with a grid spacing of 0.5 units and keeps a random point per grid cell

+>> lasthin -i in.laz -adaptive 0.2 5.0 -o out.laz

+thins out all points that can be removed from a TIN without deviating more than 0.2 vertical units from the original while keeping the maximum horizontal distance to 5.0 units.

+>> lasthin -i in.laz -ignore_class 1 3 4 5 6 7 9 -adaptive 0.1 -classify_as 8 -o out.laz

+intends to only operate on ground points (class 8) and classifies those points with classification code 8 that form a TIN that deviates less than 0.1 vertical units from the original TIN while keeping the maximum horizontal distance between points to 10.0 units.

+>> lasthin -i in.laz -step 5.0 -percentile 50 20 -classify_as 8 -o out.laz -random

+keeps all the points but sets the classification of the point that is closest to the 50th percentile in z to 8. this is done in each 5.0 unit by 5.0 unit cell with 20 or more points

 >> lasthin -i in.laz -step 0.5 -o out.laz -sparse